cisagov/ScubaGear/baselines/exo.md

 used.
 If the agency uses Microsoft Defender, see the following implementation steps for
-[enabling preset security policies](./defender.md#msdefender12v1), which includes spam filtering that moves high confidence spam to either the junk or quarantine folder.
+[enabling preset security policies](./defender.md#msdefender12v1), which include spam filtering that moves high confidence spam to either the junk or quarantine folder.

 #### MS.EXO.14.3v1 Instructions: